-We moved across the country recently.
-Below is the last "Across My Kitchen Table," a column I wrote for our local newspaper.
+Four years ago, we moved across the country to live closer to our children.
+Below is the last "Across My Kitchen Table" column that I wrote for our local newspaper in Missouri.

 Change is inevitable.
 No matter how much we wish life could stay the same, it has a way of throwing us curves.

 I’m reminding myself of that as we prepare to move across the country.